Newcastle upon Tyne NE2 4NS

 You'll see for yourself how we make radio shows – we are on air 24 hours a day.
 It's fast-paced, exciting and we would love to show you!

-'The Pink Palace', as the building is affectionately known, is home to Look North, Sunday Politics and Late Kick Off as well as the radio station BBC Newcastle.
+'The Pink Palace', as the building is affectionately known, is home to Look North, Sunday Politics and Inside Out as well as the radio station BBC Newcastle.

 This is the hub of the BBC in the North East and Cumbria and with so many exciting dramas being made in the region – such as award-winning show The Dumping Ground, Wolfblood and until recently, The Paradise and Hebburn – we have a massive amount to show off.